-This is the About page where I introduce myself in true narcissistic fashion, it’s my personal website after all, it’s supposed to be about me… my sounds, my art, my interests, my opinions.
-I’m an improvisor with no formal training in music and sometimes a visual artist with a Bachelor of Fine Arts.
+Hi, this is a blog that will do for my personal website.
+It’s all about my sounds, my art, my interests, my opinions; hopefully you’re reading this because you’re interested and you don’t just think I’m a narcissist.
+To begin with then, I’m an improvising sound-maker with no formal training in music and sometimes a visual artist with a Bachelor of Fine Arts.
 I grew up in Hobart or thereabouts, where I lived until moving to Melbourne in 2013.

 In my visual work I often use multiple photographic images, employing ideas from installation-based art and Surrealist montage… in layman’s terms I take photographs and arrange them together in unusual ways.
 I’m interested in ideas around personal and social identity and the works are an attempt to create a kind of visual dialect or symbolic vocabulary of thought and perception in relation to those themes.
 I also take photos of things I come across in everyday life, sometimes with a pro camera, more often than not with my phone camera.
 You can find the latter stuff on my Instagram page.
 I’ve made sound-based art too which is something I’d like to do more of in future.